Hannah offers virtual workshops about various writing and publishing topics.

 She also offers one-on-one phone consultations about writing and publishing.
-She can discuss:
+In addition to discussing your projects and writing career, discussion topics can include:

 Craft: Structure, plot, character development, dialogue, setting, and more.